fnproject/fn/README.md

 ### Pre-requisites

-* Docker 17.10.0-ce or later installed and running
+* Docker 17.10.0-ce or later, Podman 5.7.0 or later installed and running
 * [Docker Hub](https://hub.docker.com/) account (or other Docker-compliant registry) (Not required for local development)
 * Logged into Registry: ie `docker login` (Not required for local development)